 The information contained herein has been provided by J. Hirasawa & Associates for TD Wealth Private Investment Advice and is for information purposes only.
 The information has been drawn from sources believed to be reliable.
 Where such statements are based in whole or in part on information provided by third parties, they are not guaranteed to be accurate or complete.
 The information does not provide financial, legal, tax, or investment advice.
-Particular investment, trading, or tax strategies should be evaluated relative to each individual's objectives and risk tolerance.
-J. Hirasawa & Associates, TD Wealth Private Investment Advice, The Toronto-Dominion Bank and its affiliates and related entities are not liable for any errors or omissions in the information or for any loss or damage suffered.
-All third party products and services referred to or advertised in this newsletter are sold by the company or organization named.
-While these products or services in the hird party products and services referred to, or advertised in this newsletter, are available as a convenience to its customers only, and TD Wealth is not liable for any claims, losses or damages however arising out of any purchase or use of third party products or services.
-TD Wealth Insurance Services means TD Waterhouse Insurance Services Inc., a member of TD Bank Group.
-All insurance products and services are offered by life licensed advisors of TD Waterhouse Insurance Services Inc., a subsidiary of the Toronto-Dominion Bank.
+Particular investment, trading, or tax strategies should be evaluated relative to each individual's objectives and risk tolerance, J. Hirasawa & Associates, TD Wealth Private Investment Advice, The Toronto-Dominion Bank and its affiliates and related entities are not liable for any errors or omissions in the information or for any loss or damage suffered.
+All third party products and services referred to, or advertised in this newsletter are available as a convenience to its customers only, and TD Wealth is not liable for any claims, losses or damages however arising out of any purchase or use of third party products or services.
+TD Wealth Insurance Services are offered by life licensed advisors of TD Waterhouse Insurance Services Inc., a member of TD Bank Group.
+All insurance products and services are offered by life licensed advisors of TD Waterhouse Insurance Services Inc., a subsidiary of The Toronto-Dominion Bank.
+TD Waterhouse Canada Inc., a subsidiary of The Toronto-Dominion Bank.